 With MuLab you can easily use sampled drum loops in your compositions, even if they have a different tempo.

-There are 2 ways to do this: Using Audio Sequences and using sliced multi-sample parts.
+There are 2 ways to do this: Using Audio Sequences and using sliced multi-sample clips.

 When importing a sample in the composition you can choose what method you want to use.